Skip to content

 Proxy Config

-Connections On Premise - update WAS config
+Connections On Premise

-Connections Cloud or Microsoft Office 365
+Connections Cloud or Microsoft 365

 Add a reverse proxy entry in your network that resolves your certificates and forwards your 2 domains to the IP of the kubernetes manager and the http port for your ingress.
 If any assistance is required